YnotY2/securing_vps_basics_guide/securing_ssh.md

 ## Adding ssh private-key to ssh-keyring
-To actually utilise the ssh keypair you have created, you will need to add the private side of the keypair to you're ssh-keyring.
-You see a key-pair is kinda like a physical lock.
-The public key-pair in this euthemism is the lock the lock needs to be placed somewhere for the key to find.
-In this case the lock is the public-key from our pair located on the VPS.
-The private-key from the pair we just generated can now access the VPS with it's key.
-It works like a handshake :D
+To use the SSH key pair you’ve created, you need to add the private key to your SSH keyring.
+Think of a key pair like a physical lock and key.
+In this analogy:

+ - **The public key** is like the *lock.* It is placed on the server (VPS) where you want to gain access.
+ - **The private key** is like the *key* that opens the lock.
+You keep this private key on your local machine.

+When you connect to the server, the SSH client uses the private key to “unlock” the public key on the server, completing a secure handshake.
 -You need to run the following cli cmd to add private-key to ssh-keyring
 ```
 sudo -E ssh-add /path/to/key_created/private_key
 ```

 e.g;

 ```
 🔗 sudo -E ssh-add /home/mykeys/ssh/vps/main_vps_key